jordwalke/FaxJs/README.md

 # FaxJs - Javascript Ui Framework

 ##  FaxJs is a javascript Ui framework that focuses on:
-* **Componentization** - Defining reusable ui components
 * **Declarative** - The code *looks* like the UI itself.
 Just tell FaxJs what you want, and it figures out the details. (using a JSON style description).
+* **Componentization** - Defining reusable ui components
 * **Small Code Size** - Quick downloads and rapid development.
-* **Rendering performance:** FaxJs uses string concatenation to generate markup, and top level event delegation to handle events - but you don't have to worry about any of that'.
+* **Rendering performance:** FaxJs uses string concatenation to generate markup, and top level event delegation to handle events - but you don't have to worry about any of that.
 You just tell the FaxJs what you want to construct and it figures out the details.
 * **Pure Javascript Api:** You describe the interface, how to perform updates, even the stylesheets in **javascript**.
+* **Markup generation completely separated from Event system** - FaxJs can render your app on the server.
+That means you can take advantage of very fast server rendering.
+But you won't have to rewrite your code to make it happen.
+It's all behind the scenes - you just write the widgets.
 <br>

 <br>